cjimmy/next-styled-amp/README.md

 ### See it in AMP
 To see the associated AMP page, append a `?amp=1` to the end of URL if you're running it locally, or a `.amp` (e.g `www.example.com/index.amp`) to see it in production.

+Alternatively, you can the official [AMP Validator browser extension](https://chrome.google.com/webstore/detail/amp-validator/nmoffdblmcmgeicmolmhobpoocbbmknc).
+It will show you errors in your AMP pages and whether an AMP version exists for you to access.

 ## Features